collorg/halfORM/README.md

 '[{"authors":[{"first_name": "Gaston", "last_name": "Lagaffe", "posts":[{"title": "Bof!"}, {"title": "Menfin!!!"}]}]}]'
 ```

-In fact, this feature is very handy when you have SQL views.
-You can just
+In fact, this feature is very handy with SQL views.
-join your tables and then reorganise your data.
 For example with the view
 ["blog.view".post_comment](test/sql/halftest.sql) you can get:

 The list of posts with the comments on those posts